How Should I Cover My Face? A Deeper Look Into Neck Gaiters And Face Shields

 Edmond says it's probably easier for most people to wear face shields than skin-tight goggles when it comes to eye protection.
 However, it depends on your preference.
 If you need to protect your eyes and don't want to wear a shield, goggles would work.
 Just make sure they are in fact goggles and not safety glasses, which you can tell by their "fairly tight contact to your face" with no gap.

-"If fitted appropriately, goggles will be very protective" he says.
+"If fitted appropriately, goggles will be very protective," he says.

 Diaz says eye protection can even start from the simplest choices — even just opting for glasses instead of contacts can confer an additional barrier.
 In the end, the best protection is one you will actually wear — so it's a good idea to do as much as you're comfortable with sticking to consistently.

 As a general rule, Diaz says it's critical to consider your own health risk when determining a mask or face covering regimen.
-If your day-to-day is particularly high-risk — say, you're a healthcare worker — or you're immunocompromised, "the more protection the better."
+If your day to day is particularly high-risk — say, you're a health care worker — or you're immunocompromised, "the more protection the better."

 Edmond says he tailors his personal face gear to the situation.